-- MAT wide policy - BEST evidence science teaching which provides a clear sequence for the order in which scientific ideas and concepts should be taught. - CPD from the maths department has allowed us to align our sequencing of science content more closely with maths.
-For example, we no longer use triangles when learning and completing calculations.
-Students are taught the same method used in maths to change the subject of a formula.
+- MAT wide policy - BEST evidence science teaching which provides a clear sequence for the order in which scientific ideas and concepts should be taught. - CPD from the maths department has allowed us to more closely align our sequencing of science content with maths.
+For example, calculating acceleration using the gradient from a graph has now been moved from Y7 to Y8 as this is when gradients are delivered in maths.
 The CPD ensures that the way we deliver the maths in science is consistent with the way it is delivered in maths.